xdmushui/partner-center-sdk/develop/auditing-resources.md

 ---
 title: Auditing resources
-description: Resources used with Partner Center audit operations. ms.date: 05/21/2019 ms.service: partner-dashboard ms.subservice:  partnercenter-sdk
+description: Learn about Partner Center API auditing resources, like AuditRecord, that you can use to get a record of Partner Center activity. ms.date: 05/21/2019 ms.service: partner-dashboard ms.subservice:  partnercenter-sdk
 ---

-# Auditing resources
+# Auditing resources that help you get a record of Partner Center activity

 **Applies to:**